phaag/nfdump/README.md

 # nfdump

 Archieved branch of nfdump  v1.6.x.
-This branch  will get bug fixes if needed, but no new features
+This branch  will get bug fixes if needed, but no new features.
+The last release for v1.6.x is [nfdump-1.6.25.](https://github.com/phaag/nfdump/releases/tag/v1.6.25)

-Please use nfdump-1.7.x from master branch
+Please use the latest [release](https://github.com/phaag/nfdump/releases/tag/v1.7.0.1) of nfdump-1.7.x from master branch.

-See the Changelog file for all changes in release 1.6.24
+See the Changelog file for all changes.

 nfdump is a toolset in order to collect and process netflow and sflow data, sent from netflow/sflow compatible devices.
 The toolset supports netflow **v1**, **v5/v7**,**v9**,**IPFIX** and **SFLOW**. nfdump supports IPv4 as well as IPv6.